-Forbo floor coverings combine functionality and excellent product quality with innovative designs; they enhance interior spaces, whose character and appearance are geared to the needs of the people using these spaces.
-We make every new development of our products and production processes more sustainable and more environmentally friendly; that is how we meet the most demanding requirements.
-In the past year we again kept our attention on the pulse of technical innovation and design trends.
+Floor coverings from Forbo combine functionality and high product quality with innovative designs, thus ensuring the sustainable enhancement of interior rooms designed to accommodate the needs of the users.
+With every new development we are constantly making our products and production processes more environmentally friendly while fulfilling the highest functional requirements.
+Due to the lively exchange with designers, architects, builders and suppliers, we have our finger on the pulse of technical innovation and design trends.